 - 1 pinch salt

-*Place flour in a bowl, remove 2 1/2 tablespoons and replace with 2 1/2 tablespoons of cornstarch, sift together.
+*To make homemade cake flour, for every cup of all purpose remove 2 tablespoons and replace with 2 tablespoons of cornstarch, sift together before using.

 - 1 cup whole / whipping cream (238 grams)